-If you have followed the progression of renewable energy sources and their need for specific batteries, then you may have heard about vanadium pentoxide (V2O5), and if you have heard of that mineral, then you might have also heard about Bushveld Mineral Ltd (LON: BMN).
-This firm is traded on the AIM London Stock Exchange and is one of the leading mining companies of vanadium ore and related storage batteries, which are in huge demand.
+If you have followed the progression of renewable energy sources and their need for specific batteries, then you may have heard about vanadium pentoxide (V2O5), and if you have heard of that mineral, then Bushveld Mineral Ltd (LON: BMN) might be on your radar.

-The company derives its name from the Bushveld area of South Africa, known to be one of the world’s richest deposits of minerals as chromium, platinum, and vanadium, among others.
+The company derives its name from the Bushveld area of South Africa, known to be one of the world’s richest deposits of minerals such as chromium, platinum, and vanadium, among others.
 It was founded in 2012 and is headquartered in Johannesburg, South Africa.

 Like others in the mining sector, Bushveld’s share prices are intrinsically tied to the vicissitudes of market prices for its primary ore.
-Prices for vanadium have recently spiked, and the miners for this special ore are forecasting several good years to come if prices escalate as predicted.

 Bushveld Minerals Ltd was incorporated in 2012 and was listed on London’s Alternative Investment Market (AIM) in March of 2012.
 Based upon an early study, the firm decided to focus on vanadium ore production, and today it is a vertically integrated vanadium producer.
 It has two operating divisions – Bushveld Vanadium and Bushveld Energy.
 The former is the mining component, and the latter promotes the use of vanadium-based energy storage products, i.e., Vanadium Redox Flow Batteries or VRFBs.

 Although vanadium is a primary component in storage batteries and draws press attention for this very fact, nearly 90% of vanadium production on an annual basis is used by the steel industry.
 The primary focus of Bushveld is on the VRFB energy sector, but it also supports the steel and chemical sectors, as well.